andreasmhallberg/readingnotes/Bohas, 1990. The Arabic Linguistic Tradition.md

     - typically does not govern
     - can govern nouns and verbs

 - *ʿāmil maʿnawī* 'abstract operator' phonetically void governed.
-Most importantly *ibtisāʾ* 60
+Most importantly *ibtidāʾ* 60

 - Formulaicity and few categories requires abstract concepts to incorporate non-prototypical structures: 60-
   - *iʿrāb maḥallī*: words that do not inflect and sub-clauses